 New Territories creates traditional Hong Kong sweets with a New Yorker twist.
-They specialize in egg waffles.
+They specialize in bubble egg waffles, a Hong Kong specialty (you can find something similar at Bubblewrap, where you’ll find some of the best desserts in London).
 These come with artisan ice cream and an array of toppings.

 Some of their offerings include the U-be Trippin’, with ube ice cream, condensed milk, animal crackers, and Fruity Pebbles;.
 Dark and Snowy, a black ash waffle with early grey ice cream, banana chips, and hot fudge; and B with the Rose, a black tea and rose infused waffle, honeycomb ice cream, ginger snap cookie, and chocolate shavings (this is the one I ordered).